Sep

 20

-Posted by on September 20th, 2022 Posted in: Consumer Health, Education, Equity Diversity Inclusion, Health Disparities, Health Equity, Health Literacy, Library staff, News from NNLM, Public Health, Public Libraries, Training & Education
+Posted in: Consumer Health, Education, Equity Diversity Inclusion, Health Disparities, Health Equity, Health Literacy, Library staff, News from NNLM, Public Health, Public Libraries, Training & Education

 Our wonderful library communities are made up of diverse groups and individuals.
-Though we value the diversity in our communities, there may be times we struggle when someone else’s history, culture, values, political and social and religious beliefs are so different from our own, including beliefs about health and illness.
-We may feel awkward interacting with people who have behavioral or mental health disorders or is disabled.
+Though we value the diversity in our communities, there may be times we struggle when someone else’s history, culture, values, political and social and religious beliefs are different from our own, including beliefs about health and illness.
+We may feel awkward interacting with people who have behavioral or mental health disorders or are disabled.
 We may be unsure how best serve everyone in our library communities.

 The NNLM Book Discussion offers an opportunity for attendees to learn and consider how health is affected by implicit bias, culture, stigma, prejudice.
 It is also an opportunity for library staff to not only reflect how libraries may be part of the problem but to consider how libraries can improve their services to better meet the needs of their patrons.
 Join a session to discuss your concerns and share ideas with colleagues.